Nazaré: Beyond the big waves.

 I had a fantastic experience at this hotel!
 The staff were incredibly friendly and always went the extra mile to help me.

 My room had a lovely view of the rooftops and was very peaceful!
-Additionally, they offer parking facilities, but it’s essential to notify them in advance as parking can be challenging to find in Nazaré.
-Please note that pets are not allowed.
+Additionally, they offer parking facilities, but it’s you must notify them in advance as parking is a challenge!

 I did not stay in any of these hotels, but some of my pickiest acquaintances and friends recommended them! 🙂